ruboerner/GravMag3D/example_01.md

 We also compare to reference solutions.

-The anomaly of a magnetized sphere is equivalent to a magnetic dipole with dipole moment $m=\int M\,dV$.
+The anomaly of a magnetized sphere is equivalent to a magnetic dipole with dipole moment $m=\int MdV$.

-Further, the gravitational attraction of a sphere is equal to that of a point mass with mass $m=\int \rho \,dV$.
+Further, the gravitational attraction of a sphere is equal to that of a point mass with mass $m=\int \rho dV$.

 ```matlab:Code
 Bx = zeros(nx, 1);